mpek29/en/_pages/about.md

 Hello,

-My name is Florian Pasco, and I'm a student engineer in electronics, computer science and mechatronics, specializing in embedded systems, currently training at the École Nationale d'Ingénieurs de Brest (ENIB).
+My name is Florian Pasco, and I'm a master student in Engineering (Electronics, Computer Science and Mechatronics), currently training at the Brest National School of Engineering,.

 Welcome to my portfolio.
 My portfolio is a website that lists all the projects I've worked on alone or with colleagues.
 The aim of the portfolio is to give a clear overview of my skills.
 It also allows you to be redirected to the various web pages and/or documents linked to these projects (github page or technical manual in particular).